 Instructions to be executed by the node(s) assigned to you when your request for resources can be met by the scheduler – can get very complicated, so it’s best to refer to the documentation for the software you want to use to get started.

 We also have a more detailed guide on the batch system that we recommend new users read.
 It provides information about scheduling, job submission and how to write scripts to accomplish various tasks.

 Account Maintenance and Usage

 Please use MyOSC to update your password, shell, and check usage on the project.
 The command OSCusage will also provide usage details.
 For Ohio academics, you are charged according to these practices.
-Commercial clients are charged per core hour at their agreed-upon rate (1 RU is roughly equal to 10 core hours).
+Commercial clients are charged per core hour at their agreed-upon rate.

 To get an introduction to High-Performance Computing, please read our HPC Basics page.

 If you want to learn more about using the command line, we have some useful resources on UNIX Basics.